Part VII

 Preparation, Safety, and Integration

-This journey into the Void is a powerful and potentially transformative experience.
+This journey into The Void is a powerful and potentially transformative experience.
 Approach it with respect, humility, and a commitment to safety.
 Proper preparation is key, including physical, mental, and emotional readiness.

 Before embarking on this practice, establish a strong foundation in the earlier stages of the Dragon’s Path.
 Shadow work, archetype integration, and the cultivation of the Sage within are essential prerequisites for navigating the depths of the Void experience.